CDMayberry/ringteki/docs/initial-setup.md

+This was branched from a card, delete and branch from develop.

 # New Developers Guide
 This guide is intended to help with the initial setup, specifically for developers not familiar with Git.
 You will need a Github account.